shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### Webserver configuration

-Please make sure, to set the document root of the domain to `/var/www/shopware/current/public`, assuming `/var/www/shopware` is the path you're uploading Shopware to, but this can of course differ.
+Please make sure to set the document root of the domain to `/var/www/shopware/current/public`, assuming `/var/www/shopware` is the path you're uploading Shopware to, but this can of course differ.
 The more important part of this path is `current`, which is the symlink to the currently active release.

-Because `current` is a symlink, please also make sure, that your webserver is configured to resolve/follow symlinks correctly.
+Because `current` is a symlink, please also make sure your webserver is configured to resolve/follow symlinks correctly.

 ## GitLab Runner requirements